+Contents

-Safeguarding and Child Protection at Headington 3
+Safeguarding and Child Protection at Headington Rye Oxford 3

 Key Contacts - Internal 3

 Key Contacts - External 4

-Section A - Introduction to the Safeguarding Policy 6
+Section A - Introduction to the Safeguarding Policy 7

-Section B - The Organisation & Management of Safeguarding at
+Section B - The Organisation & Management of Safeguarding at HRO 10

-Headington School 9

-The Safeguarding Team 9
+The Safeguarding Team 10

-The DSLs and How to Contact Them 10
+The DSLs and How to Contact Them 11

-3. The Role of the DSL 10
+3. The Role of the DSL 12

 4. Online Safety 14

 5. The Designated Governor 15

-6. The Role of the Governing Body 15

-7. Staff Responsibilities 16

-Safer Recruitment Practices 19

-Raising Awareness Amongst Pupils 20

-10. Involving Parents 22

-11. Other Arrangements 22

-12. Working with OSCB and Other Agencies (including contact details) 23

-Section C - Types & Signs of Abuse, Neglect and Other Safeguarding Risks 24

-Early Help 25

-Child in Need, Child Suffering Harm, Abuse, and Physical Abuse 26

-Emotional Abuse 27

-Sexual Abuse and Child Sexual Exploitation 28

-Child Criminal Exploitation and County Lines 29

-Neglect 30

-Domestic Abuse, Honour Based Abuse, Female Genital Mutilation 31

-Forced Marriage, Children Absent From / Missing from Education, 33

-Children Requiring Mental Health Support 0.4

-Other Forms of Abuse, Child on Child Abuse 34

-Sharing of Nude/Semi-Nude Imagery 35

-Bullying Sayual Violence and Sayual Harasament, Unakirting 36 37

-Sexual Violence and Sexual Harassment, Upskirting, Preventing Radicalisation 38

-40

-Visiting Speakers, Vulnerable Children Section D - What to do if you have concerns about a child 40 41

-Procedures for Dealing with Concerns or Reports of Abuse or Neglect 41

-Dealing with Child on Child Abuse 43

-Section E - Advice to Staff - Managing Their Own Behaviour 45

-Grooming Behaviours 45

-Duty to Report Concerns 46

-Section F - What to do if you have a concern about a member of staff 47

-Concerns about behaviour and Procedures in the Event of an Allegation 47

-Whistleblowing and External Referrals 49

-Section G - Record Keeping, Monitoring & Review 51

-Appendix 1 - Guidance on Safer Working Practice 52

-Appendix 2 - Procedures for Dealing with Disclosures 55

-Appendix 3 - Further Guidance on Allegation Management 56

-Appendix 4 - Prevent Strategy 62

-Appendix 5 - Guidance on Early Help Reporting 64

-Appendix 6 - Training Overview 65

-11 y

-Safeguarding and Child Protection at Headington School
+6. The Role of the Governing Body 16

+7. Staff Responsibilities 17

+8. Safer Recruitment Practices 20

+Raising Awareness Amongst Pupils Involving Parents 21 22

+11. Other Arrangements 24

+12. Working with OSCB and Other Agencies 24

+Section C - Types & Signs of Abuse, Neglect and Other Safeguarding Risks 25

+Early Help 26

+Child in Need, Child Suffering Harm, and Abuse 27

+Physical Abuse and Emotional Abuse 28

+Sexual Abuse 29

+Child Sexual Exploitation 30

+Child Criminal Exploitation and County Lines 31

+Neglect 32

+Domestic Abuse, 'Honour' Based Abuse, Female Genital Mutilation 33

+Forced Marriage Children About From / Missing from Education and Children Beguiring Montal 34

+Children Absent From / Missing from Education and Children Requiring Mental Health Support 35

+Other Forms of Abuse, Child on Child Abuse 36

+Bullying and Harmful Sexual Behaviour 37

+Sharing of Nude/Semi-Nude Imagery 38

+Sexual Violence and Sexual Harassment, Upskirting, 40

+Preventing Radicalisation 41

+Visiting Speakers, Vulnerable Children (LAC, SEND, LGBT+ and Gender 43

+Questioning Pupils)

+Section D - What to do if you have concerns about a child 45

+Procedures for Dealing with Concerns or Reports of Abuse, Neglect or 45

+Exploitation 47

+Dealing with Child on Child Abuse Section E - Advice to Staff - Managing Their Own Behaviour 47 49

+Grooming Behaviours 49

+Duty to Report Concerns 50

+Section F - What to do if you have a concern about a member of staff 51

+Concerns about Behaviour and Procedures in the Event of an Allegation 51

+Whistleblowing in a Safeguarding Context 53

+External Referrals 54

+Section G - Record Keeping, Monitoring & Review

+Appendix 1 - Guidance on Safer Working Practice

+Appendix 2 - Procedures for Dealing with Disclosures

+Appendix 3 - Further Guidance on Allegation Management

+Appendix 4 - The Role of the DSL at Headington Rye Oxford

+Appendix 5 - Prevent Strategy

+Appendix 7 Training Overview 74

+Appendix 7 - Training Overview 76

+Safeguarding and Child Protection at Headington Rye Oxford School